marags/week3HWJuly2021-scaffolded/INSTRUCTIONS_README.md

 1. (X) Connect the given javascript file to your HTML

+        <script src="./js/index.js"></script> connects and loads up the JS to the html doc and provides dynamic functionality

 2. (X) Connect the given styles file to your HTML

+         <link rel="stylesheet" href="./styles/styles.css"> links the css to the html doc to provide styling

 3. (X) Use the styles file to center the container class element in the middle of the screen using flexbox use a flex direction of column

+        display:flex;   Turns the elements into flex items
+        flex-direction: column;   displays flex items vertically/stacked on one another like in a column
+        align-items: center;      centers all flex-items horizontally across the screen
+        justify-content: center;  Not needed but will center items vertically on the screen in their containers

 4. In your HTML file, inside of the section element that has a class of "win-game-modal", Create a div in your HTML that has a class of modal and id of modal
 	1. add a child div to that modal and give it class of modal-content
 	2. The next 6 steps all happen in the div.modal-content element